-- 1.1.
-Throughout this document the following terms are used: - a) "The Act" means the Freedom of Information Act 2000 - b) "Commissioner" means the Information Commissioner; the regulatory body for the Act - c) "DPA" means the Data Protection Act 1998, relating to the processing of personal data. - d) "RFI" means a written request for information under the provisions of the Act. - e) "the Trust" means the Sheffield Teaching Hospitals NHS Foundation Trust - f) "MOJ" means the Ministry of Justice; responsible for the Act - g) "IGCS" means the Department for Information Governance, Caldicott & SIRO Support
+1.1.
+Throughout this document the following terms are used:

+- "The Act" means the Freedom of Information Act 2000. - "Commissioner" means the Information Commissioner, the regulatory body for the Act. - "DPA" means the Data Protection Act 2018 which relates to the processing of personal data. - "RFI" means a written request for information under the provisions of the Act. - "The Trust" means the Sheffield Teaching Hospitals NHS Foundation Trust. - "MOJ" means the Ministry of Justice, responsible for the Act. - "IGCS" means the Department for Information Governance, Caldicott & SIRO Support.